jdms/rrm/README.md

 - Petrobras
 - Shell

-The current phase of the project is being sponsored by:
+The current phase of the project (from 2019 to 2023) is being sponsored by:

 - Equinor
 - ExxonMobil